AOSSIE-Org/Info/GoogleSummerOfCode.md

 * Pull Requests made to projects in any of the above-mentioned github spaces.
    * We take into account the quality, quantity and difficulty of the submitted PRs.
       * Quality of the PR involves not only quality of the code itself, but also of the PR's scope, the PR's description and PR's readiness.
-      * Submitting PR with code that was AI-generated is allowed, but you must be responsible for the code.
+      * Submitting PRs with code that was AI-generated is allowed, but you must be responsible for the code.
 Use AI responsibly.
       * Spamming our repos with untested, broken, AI-generated code will make you ineligible.
    * We also take into account whether the submitted PRs demonstrate that you have the skill to do what you are proposing.
-      * While using AI to genrate code is allowed and even encouraged, since it may increase productivity, we are looking for contributors who are more than just "AI pilots".
+      * While using AI to generate code is allowed and even encouraged, since it may increase productivity, we are looking for contributors who are more than just "AI pilots".
    * We also take into account your behavior during the PR review process, such as your ability to improve your PR based on feedback in our reviews of your PR.
    * Pull requests made to any of our projects count, even the project is not related to your proposal or if the project is not going to participate in GSoC.
 In fact, we like contributors who contribute to our organization as a whole and not just to a single project.
 * Quality of the Proposal